mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 ### Migration Process

 First, let's open in Console the project that contains the Real-Time Updater service that should be migrated to a Projection Storer.
-From there, it is easily possible to access the project configuration, which are stored within your Company's git provider, using the link in the top-right corner of Mia-Platform Console interface:
+From there, access the project configuration stored within your Company's git provider, using the link in the top-right corner of Mia-Platform Console interface:

 ![Open Git Provider](../img/ps_migration/00_open_git_provider.png)